 - Emotion and psychopathology.

-Trainees may work with any of the following faculty: Lyn Y. Abramson, Brooke A. Ammerman, Reid S. Alisch, John J. Curtin, Richard J. Davidson, Simon B. Goldberg, Diane C. Gooding, Dan Grupe, Ryan J. Herringa, Ned H. Kalin, Michael R. Koenigs, James J. Li, Bilge Mutlu, Paula M. Niedenthal, Seth D. Pollak, Melissa A. Rosenkranz, Carol D. Ryff, Sarah J. Short, Alvin Thomas, Katie L. Walsh and Earlise C. Ward.
+Trainees may work with any of the following faculty: Brooke A. Ammerman, Reid S. Alisch, John J. Curtin, Richard J. Davidson, Simon B. Goldberg, Diane C. Gooding, Dan Grupe, Ryan J. Herringa, Ned H. Kalin, Michael R. Koenigs, James J. Li, Ali Mohebi, João Guassi Moreira, Bilge Mutlu, Paula M. Niedenthal, Seth D. Pollak, Melissa A. Rosenkranz, Carol D. Ryff, Sarah J. Short, Alvin Thomas, Katie L. Walsh and Earlise C. Ward.

 Post-doctoral Applicants

-The NIMH-funded T32 Training Program in Emotion Research at the University of Wisconsin-Madison will have one post-doctoral training position starting in Fall 2024 with up to three years of support.
-Applications are due on Friday, February 2, 2024.
+The NIMH-funded T32 Training Program in Emotion Research at the University of Wisconsin-Madison will have two post-doctoral training positions starting in Fall 2025 with up to three years of support.
+Applications are due on Friday, February 7, 2025.

 Applications

-Please send the following items by Friday, February 2, 2024, to the Training Program in Emotion Research Administrator, Jane Lambert, at EmotionT32Grant@bi.wisc.edu.
+Please send the following items by Friday, February 7, 2025, to the Training Program in Emotion Research Administrator, Ms. Jane Lambert, at: EmotionT32Grant@bi.wisc.edu

 - Cover letter: Identify the program faculty member(s) with whom you wish to train.